 - Sticking to promises.

 - Calendars - by carefully introducing calendars (giving him choice over what to put on them at first), over time, he’s got used to using them and she has been able to slip things onto them which have to be done.

-- Using technology to gain his compliance with a transition or a difficult/busy situation - her advice was “whatever gets you through”
+- Using technology to gain his compliance with a transition or a difficult/busy situation - “whatever gets you through”

 - Communication with extended family all the time - being his “interpreters to the world” and constantly explaining to people why he did something and how they can help in the future